kawanet/express-tee/README.md

 // response previous response if available app.use(express.static("cache"));

-// dump response body to static file app.use(tee("cache"));
+// dump response body to local cache directory app.use(tee("cache"));

 app.use((req, res) => {